Tignon law: Effect

 Virginia Gould writes that the true purpose of the law was to control women "who had become too light skinned or who dressed too elegantly, or who, in reality competed too freely with white women for status and thus threatened the social order."
 She also notes that there is no evidence it was ever enforced and the women who followed the law turned the headdress into a "mark of distinction".
+This law was used as a political tool disguised as morality regulation, intended to “remind black women their social standing” in colonial society.

 In popular culture

+Systemically, white media has weaponized images of Black women in headscarves - like the Aunt Jemima stereotype - to sell the narrative that they are unattractive, servile, and submissive, reinforcing gender and racial hierarchies through caricatures and control.